berin-aquaquad/orange-pi-5/README.md

 OPI5 open micro desktop case design.

+1/11/2023 Small update, finally got a chance to start building the aluminum spacer heatsinc block, I'll post pictures when able.

 (1/7/2023) New updated cad drawing.
 I got my RPI4 "ice tower cpu cooling fan" heatsink.
 I have done the CAD adjustments I need for it to be installed.
 I am now creating a custom SPACER aluminum block and attachment bracket so it can even work with the OPI5.
 At this point if anyone has interest in adjustments Please contact me.